-No I don’t mean use a tee in the fairway or even on the tee box, but sliding a tee between your thumb and forefinger on both hands may be just what your game has been missing.
-Having a proper grip is one of the most basic fundamentals of golf, and is certainly the #1 most corrected faults in golf.
-Now the big question, what is a proper grip, or even better, how do I achieve it?
+No I don’t mean use a tee in the fairway, or even on the tee box - but sliding a tee between your thumb and forefinger on both hands may be just what your game has been missing.
+Having a proper grip is one of the most basic fundamentals of golf, and is certainly the #1 corrected fault.
+Now the big question: what is a proper grip, or even better, how do I achieve it?
 Like I said, use a tee.
 A proper grip is simply getting both hands to be parallel to each other on the grip.
 There are 3 basic ways to hold the club.

-1. Ten finger grip or Baseball grip – All ten fingers are on the club.
+1. Ten Finger or Baseball Grip – All ten fingers are on the club.
 (Usually used by juniors or players with small hands)

 2. Overlap or Vardon Grip – Named after Harry Vardon, the pinky finger on the bottom hand overlaps the forefinger on the top hand.
 (The most popular grip.
 Primarily used to help keep the hands more connected than the ten finger grip)

 3. Interlocking Grip – The pinky finger on the bottom hand interlocks with the forefinger of the top hand.
 (Usually used by people with long, skinny fingers)